 Things to remember about the LOOKUP Function:

-- Cells being deleted after the Lookup function have been entered.
+Cells being deleted after the Lookup function has been entered.

 Relative references in the Lookup function that have become invalid when the functions have been copied to other cells.